-A question often raised by my clients is, what exactly are parabens?
+A question often raised by our clients is, what exactly are parabens?

 We wanted to address this subject in more detail, and look at how safe they are on your skin.

 Parabens are effective chemical agents that have been widely used as preservatives since the early 1930s.

 Not so long ago, manufacturers of cosmetics were using parabens regularly.
 Their popularity was due to their low cost and efficacy at poisoning bacteria.

 They do this by indirectly releasing chemicals that poison microorganisms, such as bacteria, fungi, and yeast.

 They help to reduce the chance of contamination and extend the shelf life of your skincare products.